 3 listings

-Ham Yard in Soho, London is a small yet distinctive street tucked away just off Great Windmill Street.
-With its roots going back to the 18th century, the name Ham Yard is believed to have come from a local landowner named Henry Ham, though historical records are limited.
-The area was once a quiet yard surrounded by stables and modest homes, gradually developing into a lively corner of Soho known for its mix of tradition and modern flair.
+Ham Yard is a small, distinctive street just off Great Windmill Street.
+Its roots go back to the 18th century, and the name is thought to come from a local landowner called Henry Ham, though the records are thin on that.
+It was once a quiet yard ringed by stables and modest homes, and it grew slowly into a lively corner of Soho.